hashicorp/terraform-google-consul/README.md

   and configure it to forward requests for a specific domain to Consul.
 This allows you to use Consul as a DNS server for URLs such as `foo.service.consul`.

-## How do I contribute to this Terraform Module?

-Contributions are very welcome!
-Check out the [Contribution Guidelines](https://github.com/hashicorp/terraform-google-consul/tree/master/CONTRIBUTING.md) for instructions.

 ## How is this Terraform Module versioned?